shellpwn-in/S.H.E.L.L-CTF-2022/web/Doc Holder/README.md

 Key points of challenge
 - So we need to upload a pdf file which looks as if pdf with eyes but actually is not.
 - And a statement inferno overwrite (actual move name is inferno overdrive) is my favourite move.
-Here over is hint for right to left overwrite character.
+Here over is hint for some overwrite character and hint 1 says about look from right to left.

+Also making a file name with .pdf end which not actually ending in .pdf means we need something just to illude/change how it looks to user.
+Searching obfuscation techniques leads to rtlo which matches with description and hints.

 Here comes the concept of right-to-left-overwrite character.